The Horsley Repair Cafe Opens Its Doors

 Annual Parish Meeting Held in The Great Hall of Horsley Towers

 The Annual Parish Council Meeting held in The Great Hall of Horsley Towers last night, proved to be a great success.
-The hall was filled to capacity with only standing room left for late commers.
+The hall was filled to capacity with only standing room left for late comers.
 East Horsley Parish Council would like to thank those who took the time and trouble to attend the meeting, where they were given the opportunity to hear directly from councillors on what they have been doing over the last year and their plans for the following year/s ahead.
 Many local issues were raised in the Q&A, which the councillors were able to answer directly.
 In the second half of the meeting, following refreshments, attendees were given the opportunity to listen to Daniel Skyes, Cyber Protection Officer for Surrey and Sussex Police talk about the techniques used by scammers to part you from your hard-earned cash and, more importantly, how to avoid becoming yet another victim.

 If the meeting has whetted your appetite and you would like to find out more about the Parish Council or if you would like to explore the possibility of becoming a councillor, we would be delighted to hear from you.
 Contact: This email address is being protected from spambots.
 You need JavaScript enabled to view it.